MiSTer-devel/Arcade-Athena_MiSTer/Readme.md

 ![SNK logo](/docs/snk_corp_logo.png)
 ![Game Flyer](/docs/Athena_flyer.png)
 Athena, also known as Athena's Wonder Land, is a platform arcade game produced and published in 1986 by SNK.
-Follow any core updates and news on my Twitter acount [@RndMnkIII](https://twitter.com/RndMnkIII). this project is a hobby but it requires investing in arcade game boards and specific tools, so any donation is welcome: [https://ko-fi.com/rndmnkiii](https://ko-fi.com/rndmnkiii).
+Follow any core updates and news on my Twitter acount [@RndMnkIII](https://twitter.com/RndMnkIII).
+This project is a hobby but it requires investing in arcade game boards and specific tools, so **any donation is welcome: [https://ko-fi.com/rndmnkiii](https://ko-fi.com/rndmnkiii).**

 ## About
 This core as beta release will be published as independet core.
 Finally will be unified with the SNK Triple Z80 Core.
 For a list of games intended to work with the SNK Triple Z80 Core see: